loda-lang/loda-programs/programs/oeis/list3.md

 * [A310412](http://oeis.org/A310412) ([L16 program](A310412.asm)): Coordination sequence Gal.5.129.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310564](http://oeis.org/A310564) ([L16 program](A310564.asm)): Coordination sequence Gal.3.23.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310565](http://oeis.org/A310565) ([L14 program](A310565.asm)): Coordination sequence Gal.4.82.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311586](http://oeis.org/A311586) ([L16 program](A311586.asm)): Coordination sequence Gal.4.58.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311804](http://oeis.org/A311804) ([L21 program](A311804.asm)): Coordination sequence Gal.6.216.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311807](http://oeis.org/A311807) ([L21 program](A311807.asm)): Coordination sequence Gal.3.12.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311816](http://oeis.org/A311816) ([L13 program](A311816.asm)): Coordination sequence Gal.5.95.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.